 Lavapiés is an area located at the heart of the city and was formerly a Jewish quarter.
 Nowadays it has an excellent choice of restaurants with culinary from different parts of the world.

 One of the best places to stay in Madrid is in and around the Gran Via.
-The Gran Via, often dubbed as the Spanish Broadway, is a street full of shopping and entertainment options in central Madrid.
+The Gran Via, often dubbed as the Spanish Broadway, is a street full of shopping and entertainment options in city centre.
 It is one of the busiest streets in Western Europe and has excellent transport connections to any part of the city.
 It is also close to many of the city’s attractions like Plaza de España and the Cybele Palace.

 Puerta de Atocha

 Another great option to stay in Madrid, is to stay near the Madrid Atocha Railway Station.
 This area is still pretty central, and where most intercity trains depart and arrive from the capital.
 The Atocha is also extremely well connected by metro and suburban Cercanias trains.
-It also has suburban train route to the Madrid Barajas Airport.
+It also has suburban train route to the Barajas Airport.
 There are a good number of hotels and other accommodation options in the vicinity of the station.

 If you are traveling buy train in Spain, book tickets on Trainline.